Timber Sycamore

-Timber Sycamore was a classified weapons supply and training program run by the United States Central Intelligence Agency (CIA) and supported by the United Kingdom and some Arab intelligence services, including Saudi intelligence.
-The aim of the program was to remove Syrian president Bashar al-Assad from power.
-Launched in 2012 or 2013, it supplied money, weaponry and training to Syrian opposition groups fighting Syrian government forces in the Syrian Civil War.
-Many of these weapons ultimately ended up in the hands of extremist groups, including al-Qaeda, contributing to the rise and empowerment of ISIS in 2014.
+Timber Sycamore was a covert program run by the United States Central Intelligence Agency (CIA) with the aim of removing Syrian President Bashar al-Assad from power, by supplying weapons, money and training to Syrian opposition groups that fought against government forces in the Syrian Civil War.
+It was supported primarily by the United Kingdom, Jordan and Saudi Arabia.
+A significant portion of these weapons ultimately ended up in the hands of extremist groups, most notably ISIS and the Al-Nusra Front.

-According to US officials, the program was run by the CIA's Special Activities Division and has trained thousands of rebels.
-U.S. President Barack Obama secretly authorized the CIA to begin arming Syria's embattled rebels in 2013.
+According to US officials, the program was run by the CIA's Special Activities Division.
+U.S. President Barack Obama secretly authorized the CIA to begin arming Syrian rebels in 2013.
 The program became public knowledge in mid-2016.

-One consequence of the program has been a flood of US weapons including assault rifles, mortars and rocket-propelled grenades into the Middle East's black market.
-Critics of the program within the Obama administration viewed it as ineffective and expensive, and raised concerns about seizure of weaponry by Islamist groups and about Timber Sycamore-backed rebels fighting alongside the Al-Qaeda-affiliated Al-Nusra Front and its allies.
+One consequence of the program was a flood of U.S.-supplied assault rifles, mortars and rocket-propelled grenades into the Middle East's black market.
+Critics of the program within the Obama administration viewed it as ineffective and expensive, and raised concerns about the seizure of weapons by Islamist groups, and about U.S.-backed rebels fighting alongside Al-Qaeda affiliates.

-In July 2017, US officials stated that Timber Sycamore would be phased out, with funds possibly redirected to fighting the Islamic State (IS), or to offering rebel forces defensive capabilities.
+In July 2017 U.S. officials stated that Timber Sycamore would be phased out, with funds possibly redirected to fighting ISIS, or to offering rebel forces defensive capabilities.